 Extensions can turn Google Chrome from a simple browser into a productivity powerhouse.
 Sure, you have to be careful to make sure they don’t slow down your experience or compromise your security, but if used correctly they can save you time, energy, and clicks.

 There are tens of thousands of extensions available in the Chrome Web Store.
-We’ve all heard of some of the most popular (such as Google Drive, Google Translate, the Evernote Web Clipper, and Save to Pocket) but what about some of the lesser-known ones?
+We’ve all heard of some of the most popular (such as Google Drive, Google Translate, and Save to Pocket) but what about some of the lesser-known ones?
 How do you find them?
 Which are the best?

 We have the answers; here are ten Chrome extensions you need to try right now.